metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Enter-Test.md

 ### -Command

-Optionally specify the command which is to be tested by default.
+Optionally specify the command which is to be tested.
-This value is used by Start-Test function by default unless specified in Start-Test.
+This value is used by Start-Test function by default which is shown in formatted output unless overridden with Start-Test.

 ```yaml
 Type: System.String